What you need to know about exporting

 Create a good export plan

 Exporting is exciting but challenging.
-It takes time, money, and commitment — maybe more than you’re ready for.
-Use this assessment to check if doing business overseas is for you.
+It takes time, money, and commitment.
+Use this assessment to check if exporting is for you.
 We’ll tell you whether:

-• you need more preparation, eg reading, research and advice from experts
+• you need more preparation, for example, reading, research and advice from experts

 • you’re ready to contact New Zealand Trade and Enterprise to talk about how they can help.